 - (DO NOT EDIT) – a reminder that the group should not be edited in any way

-- ANML6004 (202609:1) – module code, academic period, and module run
+- META5001 (202609:1) – module code, academic period, and module run

-- CWS1WEEK10-1 – assessment type, semester, due week, and Banner assessment component number
+- CWS1WEEK10-1 – assessment type, semester, due week, and Banner assessment component number.

-- OE – mark type (for example, Original Entry)
+- OE – for Original Entry submissions

 Option 1: If you would like separate submission points for each module run